psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 Body\n
 ```

-In a quick look i can see that i have two headers and two body, so it is performing **two** searches.
+In a quick look i could see that two headers and two body, so it is performing **two** searches.

 Each header contains the following information: